SP5555/simple-neural-network/README.md

 # Simple Neural Network

 ## Overview
-This project is an intermediate level, fully functional neural network implemented from scratch in Python.
-Initially started out as a simple Python project to neural networks, it has gradually evolved into a more robust form.
+This project started out as a simple Python experiment to explore neural networks.
+But, well, things escalated.
+Now, it's an almost fully-fledged, fully functional, intermediate-level neural network built completely from scratch in Python.

-White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of Linear Algebra and Calculus can learn to predict.
+White it is not exactly "simple" anymore, it is still a fun and *powerful* example of how a pile of numbers can learn to predict.

-First off, a huge shoutout to the awesome **NumPy** library, which is pretty much responsible for 99% of this neural network's speed.
+First off, a huge shoutout to the awesome **NumPy** library, because without it, this thing would be moving at the speed of a snail :snail:.

 - [Features](#features)
 - [Installation Instructions](#installation-instructions)